KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 ### Derivation rules

 *Derivation rules* enable the construction of new variables within a dictionary.
-Operands in a derivation can be existing variables (by name), numerical or categorical constants, or the result of other derivation rules, allowing recursive definitions.
+Operands in a derivation can be existing variables (by name), numerical or string constants, or the result of other derivation rules, allowing recursive definitions.

-Categorical constants must be enclosed in double quotes, with internal double quotes doubled.
+String constants can be used for Categorical or Text operands.
+They must be enclosed in double quotes, with internal double quotes doubled.
 If a value is too long, it can be split into sub-values concatenated with '+' characters.

 Numerical constants can be expressed in scientific notation (e.g., 1.3E7), using a dot as the decimal separator.